janschill/cern-solid-code-investigation/report/review-solid-spec.md

 To extend on the previous mentioned necessity of `acl:Control` on the root container, TODO: more here *[Interesting comment](https://github.com/solid/specification/issues/197#issuecomment-699937520).*\

 A WebID is an HTTP URI that denotes an agent on the Web.
 WebID distinguishes between WebID URL and WebID Profile URI.
-The URI with a fragment identifier is the WebID and acts as the identifer for an agent.
+The URI with a fragment identifier is the WebID and acts as the identifier for an agent.
 The Profile Document – describing the agent – can be reached by leaving out the fragment identifier.

 WebID URI: https://alice.janschill.de/profile/card#me
 WebID Profile URI: https://alice.janschill.de/profile/card